 How do you become a beneficiary?

-In order to become a beneficiary, you must be named in the will.
-The individual creating the will (known as the testator) must specifically include your name and indicate what assets you are to inherit.
+To become a beneficiary, you must be named in the will.
+The individual creating the will (the testator) must include your name and indicate what assets you will inherit.

 Types of beneficiaries